8 Best IPA Beers You Can Buy at the Grocery Store

 Before you beer nerds get angry with me, this is an article about the best IPA beer you can find at the grocery store.
 So you won’t see Heady Topper on this list, nor will Pliny the Younger be making an appearance.
 This is a ranking of the best IPAs you can easily find in a grocery store.

-Also, I want you to know that pretty much every beer I tasted was good and something I would buy again.
-But the five listed below were the ones that really wowed me.
+Also, I want you to know that pretty much every beer I tasted was good and something I would buy again—or at least not turn down if someone offered me a can.
+But the eight listed below were the ones that really wowed me.
 They were the IPAs that I would earnestly urge beer drinkers to drink if they hadn’t tried them yet.
 And they’re the IPAs I would point IPA-curious folks to, as well, as a means of introducing them to the category.

-Here’s what I looked for: defined hop flavors (IPA—aka India pale ale—is characterized by the hop-forward profile), gulpability (I don’t think IPAs should be a challenge to drink, I think they should be a pleasure), and uniqueness (if it tasted like a billion other IPAs I’ve tried, I threw it out).
+Here’s what I looked for: defined hop flavors (IPA—aka India pale ale—is characterized by the hop-forward profile), gulpability (IPAs should be a pleasure rather than a challenge to drink), and uniqueness (if it tasted like a billion other IPAs I’ve tried, I threw it out).

 I fully expect to get screamed at in the comments (I also am outraged that Founders All Day didn’t make the list!
-But it was edged out!) and I am open to reassessing this selection with new brews down the line.
-But right now, I stand by these five.
+But it was edged out!) and I will continue to reassess this selection with new brews.
+But right now, I stand by these eight.
 This is the definitive (for now) ranking of the best IPA beers you can buy at the supermarket.

 Elysian Space Dust IPA